+Get it on the web or iPad!
+Guest.
+10 Reasons you should get your class blogging.
 Kids Love it!
 This has to be the number one reason.
 I have spoken to dozens of teachers who have recently started blogging with their classes and the big take home message is that the kids love it.
-So blogging seems to be an activity that when handled well is a great way of getting students motivated, engaged and on task.
+YouTube.
+Quality Blogging and Commenting Audit Meme.

 Silvia Tolisano (@langwitches) challenges us in a meme to audit blogs and comments to raise awareness of quality blogging.